 The Department of Health Services (DHS) and Tribal Governments of Wisconsin have a long-standing contractual relationship.
-The Tribal Affairs Office (TAO) has the responsibility to facilitate and coordinate the contracting process between DHS and the eleven Wisconsin tribes as well as the Great Lakes Inter-Tribal Council (GLITC), a non-profit consortium made up of ten Wisconsin tribes and one Michigan tribe.
+The Tribal Affairs Office (TAO) has the responsibility to facilitate and coordinate the contracting process between DHS and the 11 federally recognized tribes as well as the Great Lakes Inter-Tribal Council, Inc. (GLITC) and the Gerald L. Ignace Indian Health Center, Inc. (GLIIHC).

-The TAO works in conjunction with DHS's divisions in order to provide direct funding to tribal governments which supports health and family services for tribal communities.
+The TAO works in conjunction with DHS's division staff in order to provide direct funding to tribal governments in support of their health and family services programs.

 Key fiscal and program documents supporting the contracting process are as follows:

-- Chapter 3: CARS Profiles Line Information (PDF, 21 KB)
+- Chapter 3: CARS Profiles Line Information (PDF)